 Scatter of Hits

-Frank Werner and Richard Greig in their book How Golf Clubs Really Work and How to Optimise Their Designs concluded that the scatter of hits on the face of the putter for a typical golfer, in other words hit pattern errors, have a surprisingly small effect on most putts.
+Frank Werner and Richard Greig in their book How Golf Clubs Really Work and How to Optimise Their Designs concluded that the scatter of hits on the face of the putter (pattern error) for a typical golfer have a surprisingly small effect on most putts.

 Far more important were errors in alignment angle and squaring the putterface to the target.